 The claims process reveals an insurer’s true character, and several warning signs indicate you’ll face problems when using your coverage.
 You can read about these issues in the guide we published about some mistakes one expat made during his health insurance onboarding process.

-• Excessive documents for routine claims: While some documents are reasonable, you shouldn’t have to get notarized translations of your medical records for simple consultations.
-This could be a sign of problematic claims handling, which are sometimes designed to discourage you from making legitimate claims.
+- Excessive documents for routine claims: While some documentation is reasonable, you shouldn’t have to get notarized translations of your medical records for simple consultations.
+This can be a sign of claims handling designed to discourage you from making legitimate claims.

-• Automatic claim denials requiring appeals: Some insurers automatically deny 20 percent to 30 percent of claims.
-They do this hoping you won’t appeal.
+- Automatic claim denials requiring appeals: Some insurers automatically deny 20 to 30 percent of claims, hoping you won’t appeal.
 Quality insurers process claims fairly from the start rather than forcing appeals for legitimate coverage.

-• Delayed reimbursement: These include “additional information required” requests that could have been made initially, “claims under review” status extending for months, and requirements for impossible-to-obtain information, forcing you to carry the financial burden.
+- Delayed reimbursement: Watch for “additional information required” requests that could have been made initially, “claims under review” status extending for months, and requirements for impossible-to-obtain information that forces you to carry the financial burden.

 A smooth claims process is what you’re paying for.
-Insurance companies who make the claims process difficult are essentially denying you coverage.
+Insurance companies that make the claims process difficult are effectively denying you coverage.

 Should You Use Travel Insurance as an Expat Abroad?